Connecting Cambridgeshire is rolling out superfast broadband access to as many homes and businesses as possible that could not get it otherwise.

 Once you have upgraded to superfast broadband, if you are not happy with the speeds, find they vary, or have problems with the service dropping out, you need to take this up with your Internet Service Provider first.

 There are options available if you cannot get superfast yet, including satellite, mobile or wireless technology.
-Find out more Other Technologies page.
+Find out more on our Other Technologies page.

 Faster Internet connections are having a huge impact on communities, allowing people to work flexibly, be entertained, keep in touch, and access public services wherever they are.
 Read the latest broadband stories here.